google-parfait/confidential-federated-compute/docs/inspecting_endorsements.md

 ## Additional notes

 ### Restrictions on endorsement log integration times

-To make it easier to discover all relevant active endorsements, we have added functionality to limit the endorsements that will be accepted by the ledger during peer-to-peer attestation, as well as by client devices, to those published to the transparency log only after a certain absolute date and within a certain number of days from the current time at the time of verification.
+To make it easier to discover all relevant active endorsements, we have added functionality to limit the endorsements that will be accepted by the KMS or ledger during peer-to-peer attestation, as well as by client devices, to those published to the transparency log only after a certain absolute date and within a certain number of days from the current time at the time of verification.

-This is reflected in the ledger and data access policies' reference values use of the `signed_timestamp` field:
+This is reflected in the KMS, ledger, and data access policies' reference values use of the `signed_timestamp` field:

 ```
 rekor {